 Basic research in our laboratory continues to improve understanding of how the immature heart uses oxygen and other fuels.
 This knowledge will help us to develop strategies to protect the heart during and after surgery for congenital heart disease.

 Myocardial energy metabolism and myocardial protection continue as the primary research endeavors within the Cardiology Division.
 Basic laboratory research focuses on the signals, which communicate to the cell’s energy factory, the mitochondrion, during increases in heart work.
 Thyroid hormone levels decrease after artificially induced stresses such as cardiac surgery.
-Protocols involving supplementation of thyroid hormones after cardiac surgery in infants have begun to show the importance thyroid hormone balance after cardiopulmonary bypass.
 Thus, research in our experimental laboratory now complements clinical research at Seattle Children’s.

 We also have a number of outcomes research projects.
-These include a multicenter study of adult congenital heart disease, an NIH-sponsored drug trial in patients with Marfan syndrome, and studies associated with the post-natal outcomes after the prenatal diagnosis of specific cardiac anomalies.
+These include a multicenter study of adult congenital heart disease, a drug trial in patients with heart failure, and studies associated with the post-natal outcomes after the prenatal diagnosis of specific cardiac anomalies.
 We participate in multicenter trials surrounding patients with pulmonary hypertension, and are an international leader in device trials in the cardiac catheterization laboratory.

-The chief of the Division of Craniofacial medicine also directs the Center for Craniofacial Research, which supports interdisciplinary research for the division.
-Our long-term goal is to develop an interdisciplinary research program that parallels our clinical center and to become an international leader in craniofacial-related science.
+The Division of Craniofacial medicine supports interdisciplinary research.
+Our mission is to foster research that parallels our clinical center to remain an international leader in craniofacial-related science.

 Divisional faculty are involved in a variety of NIH, industry and foundation supported basic, translational and clinical research.
 Specific areas of investigation include inflammation/ischemia-dysoxia, long term outcomes following pediatric critical illness, bioethics, pediatric disaster preparedness, and continuous performance improvement.